Is your appetite on Overdrive?

 Don't be the Average person who gains 10lbs during Holiday Time.

 Eating can be comforting (“comfort food”) but must be done in moderation to maintain proper balance in our lives--not just weight balance, but physical and emotional balance as well.
 Millions of Americans overindulge, not because they want to, but from compelling psychological needs due to depression, loneliness, boredom, anxiety, low self-esteem, or grief.
 Proper weight management requires more than counting calories and exercising.
 Keep your appetite in check with.

 Mango-Plex with Raspberry Ketone

-Mango-Plex with Raspberry Ketone is a vegetarian, dietary supplement that supports weight management.* Mango-Plex with Raspberry Ketone combines 4 scientifically tested & clinically proven ingredients (Mango Seed Extract, Raspberry Ketone, Green Coffee Bean Extract and Green Tea Extract) that work synergistically to help break through weight loss barriers.*
+Mango-Plex with Raspberry Ketone is a vegetarian, dietary supplement that supports weight management.
+Ingredients (Mango Seed Extract, Raspberry Ketone, Green Coffee Bean Extract and Green Tea Extract) that work synergistically to help break through weight loss barriers.*

 Suggested Use: As a dietary supplement, take 1 capsule twice daily before a meal, or as directed by your healthcare practitioner.